HeatherRemacle/exchangelabops/plays/play6.md

 -	Who is providing the Business Analyst (BA) services?
 Are the IMB BA’s involved?

 ### Step 1: Incorporate Feedback
--	Conduct a product reusability analysis at least twice a year
+-	Conduct a product usability analysis at least twice a year:
     -	Defer to a product usability expert to run workshops
     -	Aim for incremental deliverables; identify the features users want (unnecessary features result in partially done work)
     -	Review and obtain metrics that can provide product adoption and usage insights